-- 341. Section 631(a) is not limited to phone lines, but also applies to "new technologies" such as computers, the Internet, and email.
+327. Section 631(a) is not limited to phone lines, but also applies to "new technologies" such as computers, the Internet, and email.
 See Matera v.
 Google Inc., No. 15-CV-04062-LHK, 2016 U.S. Dist.
 LEXIS 107918, at 61-63 (N.D.
 Cal.
 Aug.
 12, 2016) (CIPA applies to "new technologies" and must be construed broadly to effectuate its remedial purpose of protecting privacy); Bradley v.
 Google, Inc., 2006 WL 3798134, at 5-6 (N.D.
 Cal.
 Dec.
 22, 2006) (CIPA governs "electronic communications"); In re Facebook, Inc. Internet Tracking Litigation, 956 F.3d 589, 598-99 (9th Cir.
-2020) (reversing dismissal of CIPA and common law privacy claims based on Facebook's collection of consumers' Internet browsing history). - 342.
-Defendants' ChatGPT platform is a "machine, instrument, contrivance, or ... other manner" used to engage in the prohibited conduct at issue here.
+2020) (reversing dismissal of CIPA and common law privacy claims based on Facebook's collection of consumers' Internet browsing history).

+328. Defendants' ChatGPT platform is a "machine, instrument, contrivance, or ... other manner" used to engage in the prohibited conduct at issue here.

-I. Defendants' Interception of Communications of ChatGPT API Class Members which occurred on Third-Party Websites, Platforms, Applications, Programs which have integrated ChatGPT API.
+I. Defendants' Interception of Communications of ChatGPT API Class Members occurred on Third-Party Websites, Platforms, Applications, Programs which have integrated ChatGPT API.
 [Microsoft User Subclass is Excluded]

-- 343. The allegations for violation of CIPA § 631(a) arise out of Defendants' interception of Plaintiffs, ChatGPT API Class Members' (collectively referred to as Chat-GPT API Class and Subclass) communications which occurred on various applications, platforms, websites which integrate ChatGPT technology (i.e., Stripe, Snapchat, etc.). - 344.
-The transmissions of Plaintiffs' and ChatGPT API Class Members' communications (including but not limited to chats, comments, replies, searches, keystrokes, mouse clicks/movements, signals, browser activity, or other data, activity, or intelligence) on various applications, programs, platforms, websites which integrate ChatGPT API (i.e., Stripe, Snapchat, etc.) qualify as "electronic communications" under Cal.
-Penal Code §629.51(2). - 345.
-By incorporating ChatGPT technology on third party platforms, Defendants are in the unique position of having unrestricted, real-time access to the users' every input, move, chat, comment, reply, search, keystroke, or other browser activity/communication on the third-party platform.
+- 329. The allegations for violation of CIPA § 631(a) arise out of Defendants' interception of Plaintiff's and ChatGPT API Class Members' (collectively referred to as ChatGPT API Class and Subclass) communications which occurred on various applications, platforms, and websites which integrate ChatGPT technology (i.e., Stripe, Snapchat, etc.). - 330.
+The transmissions of Plaintiff's and ChatGPT API Class Members' communications (including but not limited to chats, comments, replies, searches, keystrokes, mouse clicks/movements, signals, browser activity, or other data, activity, or intelligence) on various applications, programs, platforms, and websites which integrate ChatGPT API (i.e., Stripe, Snapchat, etc.) qualify as "electronic communications" under Cal.
+Penal Code §629.51(2). - 331.
+By incorporating ChatGPT technology on third party platforms, Defendants are in the unique position of having unrestricted, real-time access to the users' every input, move, chat, comment, reply, search, keystroke, or other browser activity/communication on the third-party platform. - 332.
+As Plaintiff and ChatGPT API Class Members interact with the third-party platform, Defendants intentionally tap, electrically or otherwise, the lines of internet communication between Plaintiff and ChatGPT API Class Members, and/or third-party entities. - 333.
+In disregard for Plaintiff's and ChatGPT API Class Members' privacy rights, Defendants act as a third-party "eavesdropper", redirecting Plaintiff's and ChatGPT API Members' electronic communications to Defendants' own servers for appropriation, and training of their